 Fandom: Criminal Minds

-Category: (Modern) High School AU
+Category: High School AU

 Pairing: Penelope Garcia/Derek Morgan

 Summary: In which there are dysfunctional computers, wacky late-night texts, outlandish terms of endearment, and love.
-Or, the one where Derek Morgan kindasortamaybe falls in love with the uber-weird Penelope Garcia (against his better judgement).
+Or, the one where Derek Morgan kindasortamaybe falls in love with the uber-weird Penelope Garcia (against his better judgment).

 Notes: I tried to keep the characters as IC as possible considering how obviously AU this story is.
 Um.
 This is my first CM-based story, and was written for nothing more than my own amusement and love for Morgan/Garcia.
 I took a lot of liberties with the characters, and claim artistic license for doing so.
 The fic is set in NYC, and the characters are all around 17-18 years old.
 And Hearts Semicolon (& hearts ;) is the HTML code for a heart symbol, btw.

 Disclaimer: I don't own the characters, obviously, and have made no profit from this.